Zen-Master-SoSo/phoney_dictate/README.md

 7. Paste the text anywhere.

-In the phone's browser, there is a single button which looks like a little broom.
-That button clears the text area.
-Remember, whatever is displayed in the browser on your phone will be sent to your computer.
+Whatever is displayed in the browser on your phone will be sent to your computer.
 After you clear the text, and enter new text, only the new text will be copied over.
 The old text will be gone.

 Ctrl-Q exits the Phoney Dictate application on your computer.
 The browser component is just a webpage, so you would close it like you normally would any webpage.

 ## Troubleshooting

 Both your phone and your computer need to be on the same local network.
 Usually this is the case if your phone and computer are connected to the same router.

 This should also work if your computer is set up as a hot spot, although it hasn't been tested.

 If you have a firewall installed on your computer, (such as UFW), make sure that port 8585 is open for listening.